| Nosodes and Homeopathic Labelling

 The College of Naturopaths of Ontario’s Vaccination Policy

 reflects the Health Canada position on nosodes when it states “under Health Canada rules, nosodes cannot be positioned as an alternative to a vaccine although a member can recommend nosodes as part of a broader treatment plan.”
-As such the recent announcement by Health Canada should not change what Naturopathic Doctors communicate to their patients when recommending nosodes in accordance with the above policy.
+As such the recent announcement by Health Canada should not change what Members communicate to their patients when recommending nosodes in accordance with the above policy.

-The Health Canada position on labelling of homeopathic products is that it “will no longer approve health claims on homeopathic products for symptomatic relief of cough, cold, and flu for children 12 and under, unless they are supported by scientific evidence”.
+The Health Canada position on labeling of homeopathic products is that it “will no longer approve health claims on homeopathic products for symptomatic relief of cough, cold, and flu for children 12 and under, unless they are supported by scientific evidence”.
 This position is also in alignment with the College’s Standard of Practice for Advertising

 .
-The standard states that a member ensures that information contained in an advertisement must be accurate, true and verifiable and any reference to a cure of symptoms or disease is not allowed.
+The standard states that a Member ensures that information contained in an advertisement must be accurate, true and verifiable and any reference to a cure of symptoms or disease is not allowed.